philipdongfei/MyAlgs4/Chapter24_Code/Exercises/Exercise_24.md

 *Solution*.
 Keep the median key in v; use a max-oriented heap for keys less than the key of v; use a min-oriented heap for keys greater than the key of v.
 To insert, add the new key into the appropriate heap, replace with the key extracted from that heap.

+2.4.31 *Fast insert*.
+Develop a compare-based implementation of the MinPQ API such that insert uses ~log log N compares and delete the minimum uses ~2log N compares. *Hint*: Use binary search on parent pointers to find the ancestor in swim().

+2.4.32 *Lower bound*.
+Prove that it is impossible to develop a compare-based implementation of the MinPQ API such that both insert and delete the minimum guarantee to use ~NloglogN compares.
+*Solution*.
+This would yield an nloglogn compare-based sorting algorithm(insert the n items, then repeatedly remove the minimum), violating the proposition of Sectioin 2.3.

+2.4.33 *Index priority-queue implementation*.
+Implement the basic operations in the index priority-queue API on page 320 by modifying ALGORITHM 2.6 as follows: Change pq[] to hold indices, add an array keys[] to hold the key values, and add an array qp[] that is the inverse of pq[]--qp[] gives the position of i inpq[] (the index j such that pq[j] is i).
+Then modify the code in ALGORITHM 2.6 to maintain these data structures.
+Use the convention that qp[i] = -1 if i is not on the queue, and include a method contains() that tests this condition.
+You need to modify the helper methods exch() and less() but not sink() or swim().

+2.4.34 *Index priority-queue implementation(additional operations)*.
+Add minIndex(), change(), and delete() to your implementation of EXERCISE 2.4.33.

+2.4.35 *Sampling from a discrete probability distribution*.
+Write a class Sample with a constructor that takes an array p[] of double values as argument and supports the following two operations: random()-return an index i with probability p[i]/T (where T is the sum of the numbers in p[])--and change(i, v)--change the value of p[i] to v. *Hint*: Use a complete binary tree where each node has implied weight p[i].
+Store in each node the cumulative weight of all the nodes in its subtree.
+To generate a random index, pick a random number between 0 and T and use the cumulative weights to determine which branch of the subtree to explore.
+When updating p[i], change all of the weights of the nodes on the path from the root to i.
+Avoid explicit pointers, as we do for heaps.